shiddharth/IgKnite/README.md

 # Veron1CA
 <img src="readme_assets/asset1.webp"><br><br>
-An open source Discord moderation bot with spontaneous modding capabilities and some extra powers like handling the beat with features of a music bot.
+An open source Discord moderation bot with all-in-one server moderation capabilities and beat handling capabilties.

 ![GitHub](https://img.shields.io/github/license/shiddharth/Veron1CA?color=blue&style=for-the-badge)
 ![GitHub Repo stars](https://img.shields.io/github/stars/shiddharth/Veron1CA?color=blue&style=for-the-badge)
 ![GitHub watchers](https://img.shields.io/github/watchers/shiddharth/Veron1CA?color=blue&style=for-the-badge)

-## Feature Highlights
+## Getting to know...
-Now this is where things get interesting...
+Now this is where things get interesting.

-Veron1CA is the combination of a Discord moderation bot and a music bot.
-It comes packed with features like built-in swear filter, jailing and so on.
-Along with a lot of server management and modding capabilities, it can play music too!
-Useful features like shuffle, loop are also available with it.
-If you want to increase your experience with swear filter, Veron1CA also comes with an expandible database of unwanted words.
+Veron1CA is designed to be the collab of a Discord moderation bot and a chill music bot.
+It mainly focuses on next level server moderation, which can make customizing and controlling Discord servers a breeze!
+It's source is open as well, which means anybody can contribute to it if they spot a nasty bug in the code.
+We would like you to explore the powers of Veron1CA by yourself, as there's a lot of stuff out there waiting!
+A complete documentation on Veron1CA is under work-in-progress (BETA) so that you can have a more detailed view on itself.

 <i>Learn more / invite Veron1CA from [the official website here!](https://shiddharth.github.io/Veron1CA)</i>

+## Contribution
+As mentioned in an earlier statement, Veron1CA is open source, and if you feel like submitting your own ideas and improving the codebase, you can do that in the form of a pull request!
+We will check what you've done and maybe it will get added if it's good enough!

 ## Licence
 <blockquote>